qbleuse/AWS-SAMUEL/Documentation/Walkthrough/AWSOSS.md

 The Subsystem inherits from OnlineSubsystemNull, thus has two session interface : AWSSessionInterface and SessionInterfaceNull.

-The AWSSessionInterface has then two roles : being able to send http requests with the Online Subsysytem resource if the connection is distant, or to fallback on Session Interface Null.
+The AWSSessionInterface has then two roles : being able to send http requests with the Online Subsysytem resource if the connection is distant, or to fallback on Session Interface Null if it is a LAN connection.

 Let us see the [definition](../../Plugins/AWSOSS/Source/AWSOSS/Public/OnlineSessionInterfaceAWS.h#L33) for the class.